dfelinto/blender-manual/physics/fluid/domain.rst

-   So, either the values in the tables are wrong (one way or the other), or the law to pass from dynamic viscosity to kinematic viscosity is just a "trick", an approximation, only working with fluids around water viscosity…
+   So, either the values in the tables are wrong (one way or the other), or the law to pass from dynamic viscosity to kinematic viscosity is just a "trick", an approximation, only working with fluids around water viscosity...

    Don't know, I'm not a physicist, but there definitively something wrong here, so if someone who knows better about this matter could check and correct it, it would be nice!